cmrodican/VPG-Engine/CONTRIBUTING.md

 ## 📝 Documentation Guidelines

 ### Be Accurate
-- Document what you observe, not what you remember
+- Document what you observe
-- Test your observations multiple times
+- Test your observations
 - Note when something is uncertain or needs verification

 ### Be Specific